Resort

-A resort (North American English) is a self-contained commercial establishment that tries to provide most of a vacationer's wants, such as food, drink, swimming, lodging, sports, entertainment, and shopping, on the premises.
-The term resort may be used for a hotel property that provides an array of amenities, typically including entertainment and recreational activities.
-A hotel is frequently a central feature of a resort, such as the Grand Hotel at Mackinac Island, Michigan.
-Some resorts are also condominium complexes that are timeshares or owned fractionally or wholly owned condominium.
+A resort (North American English) is a self-contained commercial establishment that aims to provide most of a vacationer's needs.
+This includes food, drink, accommodation, sports, entertainment and shopping, on the premises.
+A hotel is frequently a central feature of a resort and the term resort may be used for a hotel that provides an array of entertainment and recreational activities.

+Some resorts are also condominium complexes that offer timeshares or fractional ownership, in addition to wholly owned condominiums.
 A resort is not always a commercial establishment operated by a single company, but in the late 20th century, that sort of facility became more common.

-In British English, "resort" means a town which people visit for holidays and days out which usually contains hotels at which such holidaymakers stay.
-Examples would include Blackpool and Brighton.
+In British English, "resort" means a town which people visit for holidays and day trips, typically containing hotels where holidaymakers stay.
+Examples of such towns include Blackpool and Brighton.

-Destination resort
+Amusement resort

 A destination resort is a resort that itself contains the necessary guest attraction capabilities so it does not need to be near a destination (town, historic site, theme park, or other) to attract its patrons.
 A commercial establishment at a resort destination such as a recreational area, a scenic or historic site, amusement park, a gaming facility, or other tourist attraction may compete with other businesses at a destination.

-Consequently, another quality of a destination resort is that it offers food, drink, lodging, sports, entertainment, and shopping within the facility so that guests have no need to leave the facility throughout their stay.
+Another quality of a destination resort is that it offers food, drink, lodging, sports, entertainment, and shopping within the facility so that guests have no need to leave the facility throughout their stay.
 Commonly, the facilities are of higher quality than would be expected if one were to stay at a hotel or eat in a town's restaurants.

-Some examples are Atlantis in the Bahamas; the Walt Disney World Resort, near Orlando, Florida, United States; PortAventura World, near Barcelona on the Costa Daurada in Spain; Costa do Sauípe, Northeastern Brazil; Laguna Phuket, Thailand and Sun City, near Johannesburg, South Africa.
+Some examples are Atlantis in the Bahamas; the Walt Disney World Resort, near Orlando, Florida; Universal Studios Hollywood in San Fernando Valley, United States; PortAventura World, near Tarragona on the Costa Daurada in Spain; Costa do Sauípe, Northeastern Brazil; Laguna Phuket, Thailand and Sun City, near Johannesburg, South Africa.

 Closely related to resorts are convention and large meeting sites.
-Generally, they occur in cities, where special meeting halls, together with ample accommodations and varied dining and entertainment, are provided.
+Generally, these resorts are located in cities where they offer special meeting halls, ample accommodations, and a variety of dining and entertainment options.